Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

 keywords -- tickets should be closed manually.
 The auto-close keywords are "close[ds]", "resolve[ds]", and "fix(e[ds])?"

-While continuing to do developement on a branch, keep in mind that other approved commits are getting merged into ``master``.
+While continuing to do development on a branch, keep in mind that other approved commits are getting merged into ``master``.
 In order to ensure there are minimal to no merge conflicts, we need ``rebase`` with master.